PauseAI/pauseai-website/src/posts/polls-and-surveys.md

 ---
-title: Polls & surveys on AI governance, safety and risks
+title: Polls & surveys
 description: How much do regular people and experts worry about AI risks?
 ---

-How much do regular people and experts worry about AI risks?
+On AI governance, safety and risks

 ## Catastrophic risks from AI